fieldtrip/website/development/testing.md

     % MEM 2gb
     % DATA public
     % DEPENDENCY ft_definetrial ft_preprocessing

 Regarding the list of dependencies:

 #### Memory & Walltime

 Test that are executed automatically (i.e., files with the name `test_xxx.m`) MUST include the amount of memory that the execution takes and the duration that the test script runs.
 This is needed to schedule the test scripts on the [Donders compute cluster](https://hpc.dccn.nl).

-The memory should include the amount that MATLAB takes itself (which is about 2gb); it does not have to be very accurate, rounding it up to the nearest GB is fine.
-The time should include the time that MATLAB itself takes to start (which is about 30-60 seconds), but also the time that it takes to load data, etcetera.
+The required memory should include the amount that MATLAB takes itself (which is about 2gb); it does not have to be very accurate, rounding it up to the nearest GB is fine.
+The required time should include the time that MATLAB takes itself to start (which is about 30-60 seconds), but also the time that it takes to load data, etcetera.
 Again, there is no reason to make this very tight, if it is too short the execution of the test job might be aborted before it has completed.
 We suggest using for example 10 or 20 minutes, or 1 or 2 hours.

 #### Data usage

-You SHOULD include a line that lists whether your test script uses private, public, or no data.
+Test scripts SHOULD include a line that lists whether your test script uses private, public, or no data.
 In case you contribute a test script that requires data, please [share it with the developers](/faq/organization/datasharing) or attach it to the pull request.

 #### Dependency on other FieldTrip functions

-All test scripts SHOULD ideally include a line that lists the dependencies, i.e. (high- or low-level) toolbox functions to which the test script is particularly sensitive.
-This allows to quickly search for existing test scripts and evaluate them upon changing the specific toolbox function.
+Test scripts SHOULD include a line that lists the dependencies, i.e. (high- or low-level) toolbox functions to which the test script is particularly sensitive.
+This allows to quickly search for existing test scripts and to specifically evaluate those when changing something to the dependency.

 ## Working with data